TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/solidity/how-to-implement-the-solution.md

-Without further ado, here’s an implementation of Hello World in Solidity:
+Without further ado, here's an implementation of Hello World in Solidity:

 ```solidity
 pragma solidity ^0.4.22;